 - 3.114 Alterations or disturbance of streams or natural drainage courses or human-made or altered drainage courses that have replaced natural streams or drainages and serve the same function, shall be prohibited, except where consistent with Policy 3.31.
 Any permitted stream alterations shall include BMPs for hydromodification activities. - 3.115 Natural vegetation buffer areas that protect riparian habitats shall be maintained.
 Buffers shall function as transitional habitat and provide a separation from developed areas to minimize adverse impacts.
-Buffers shall be of a sufficient size to ensure the biological integrity and preservation of the riparian habitat, but in no case shall the buffer be less than 100 feet, except for development permitted pursuant to Policy 3.10.

-3.116 Any channelization or dam proposals shall be evaluated as part of a watershed planning process, evaluating potential benefits and/or adverse impacts.
+Buffers shall be of a sufficient size to ensure the biological integrity and preservation of the riparian habitat, but in no case shall the buffer be less than 100 feet, except for development permitted pursuant to Policy 3.10. - 3.116 Any channelization or dam proposals shall be evaluated as part of a watershed planning process, evaluating potential benefits and/or adverse impacts.
 Potential adverse impacts of such projects include effects on wildlife migration, downstream erosion, dam maintenance (to remove silt and trash) and interruption of sand supplies to beaches.

-d.
-Wastewater and On-site Disposal Systems

-- 3.117 A Wastewater Management Plan should be developed within a timeframe to be determined by the City in consultation with the Environmental Review Board and other pertinent City committees, to address future wastewater issues. - 3.118 Wastewater discharges shall minimize adverse impacts to the biological productivity and quality of coastal streams, wetlands, estuaries, and the ocean.
-On-site disposal systems (OSDSs) shall be sited, designed, installed, operated, and maintained to avoid contributing nutrients and pathogens to groundwater and/or surface waters.
-Discharges for new or expanded wastewater treatment facilities shall not alter baseflow of any waterbody during the dry season (April 1-November 15) or peak flow of any waterbody during the wet season. - 3.119 OSDSs shall be sited away from areas that have poorly or excessively drained soils, shallow water tables or high seasonal water tables, that are within floodplains or where effluent cannot be adequately treated before it reaches streams or the ocean. - 3.120 New development shall be sited and designed to provide an area for a backup soil absorption field (leach field) in the event of failure of the first field. - 3.121 Soils should not be compacted in the soil absorption field areas during construction and should be a balanced mix of coarse and fine particles.
-No vehicles should be parked over the soil absorption field or driven over the inlet and outlet pipes to the septic tank. - 3.121aSubsurface sewage effluent disposal fields shall be designed, sited, installed, operated, and maintained in soils having acceptable absorption characteristics determined either by percolation testing, or by soils analysis, or by both.
-No subsurface sewage effluent disposal fields shall be allowed beneath paving or other nonporous surface covering.
+- d.
+Wastewater and On-site Disposal Treatment Systems - 3.117 A Wastewater Management Plan should be developed within a timeframe to be determined by the City in consultation with the Environmental Review Board and other pertinent City committees, to address future wastewater issues. - 3.117aDevelopment involving onsite wastewater discharges shall be consistent with the rules and regulations of the L.A.
+Regional Water Quality Control Board, including Waste Discharge Requirements, revised waivers and other regulations that apply. - 3.118 Wastewater discharges shall minimize adverse impacts to the biological productivity and quality of coastal streams, wetlands, estuaries, and the ocean.
+On-site disposaltreatment systems (OSTSS OSDSs) shall be sited, designed, installed, operated, and maintained to avoid contributing nutrients and pathogens to groundwater and/or surface waters.

+Discharges for new or expanded wastewater treatment facilities shall not alter baseflow of any waterbody during the dry season (April 1-November 15) or peak flow of any waterbody during the wet season. - 3.119 OSDSSOSTSs shall be sited away from areas that have poorly or excessively drained soils, shallow water tables or high seasonal water tables, that are within floodplains or where effluent cannot be adequately treated before it reaches streams or the ocean. - 3.120 New development shall be sited and designed to provide an area for a backup soil absorption field (leach field) in the event of failure of the first field. - 3.121 Soils should not be compacted in the soil absorption field areas during construction and should be a balanced mix of coarse and fine particles.
+No vehicles should be parked over the soil absorption field or driven over the inlet and outlet pipes to the septic tank. - 3.121aSubsurface sewage effluent dispersal disposal fields shall be designed, sited, installed, operated, and maintained in soils having acceptable absorption characteristics determined either by percolation testing, or by soils analysis, or by both.
+No subsurface sewage effluent disposal fields shall be allowed beneath nonporous paving or other nonporous surface covering.